jeroen-andress/FritzboxWlanHomeassistant/README.md

 When the component is loaded, an entry is written in the Home Assistant log: ``WLAN FRITZ!Box 7412 created with hostname <hostname>, ssid <SSID> and init state True``.
 If this entry cannot be found, the component has not been loaded.
 Check the configuration.

-Whether the WLAN is on or off is stored in the system persistently.
+Whether the WLAN is on or off is stored in the system persistent and is not read out from the Fritz Box.
 At the first start-up, this state is assumed to be _ON_.
 Therefore, it may be necessary to manually switch the WLAN on or off in the Fritz Box in order to synchronise the two states.